apache/yunikorn-core/docs/user-guide.md

 All sample deployments can be found under `examples` directory.
 The list of all examples is in the [README](https://github.com/cloudera/yunikorn-k8shim/blob/master/deployments/examples).
-Not all examples are given here
+Not all examples are given here.
+Further details can be found in that README.

-A single pod:
+A single pod based on a standard nignx image:
 ```
-// some nginx pods
 kubectl create -f examples/nginx/nginx.yaml
 ```
-A simple sleep job:
+A simple sleep job example:
 ```
-// some pods simply run sleep
 kubectl create -f examples/sleep/sleeppods.xml
 ```
+The files for these examples can be found in the [README nignx](https://github.com/cloudera/yunikorn-k8shim/tree/master/deployments/examples#nignx) and the [README sleep](https://github.com/cloudera/yunikorn-k8shim/tree/master/deployments/examples#sleep) sections.

 ### Running a spark application
 Kubernetes support for Apache Spark is not part of all releases.
 You must have a current release of Apache Spark with Kubernetes support built in.